In This Article

 If you’re working with a public venue, be sure to look into your venue’s rules and regulations and state liquor laws before going with a self-service bar.
 “The easiest way to determine if you can have a self-service bar is to ask the venue where the event or wedding is being held,” says Andrew Roby, an award-winning wedding and event planner in the Washington, D.C. area.
 “All venues are held to Alcoholic Beverage Control (ABC) laws and will know for sure if this is possible, [though] in some cases, you may want to speak with your catering company.”

 If you are working with a public venue and do receive permission to move forward with your self-service bar, Roby has one more piece of advice: You will need to obtain a special one-day ABC Banquet permit which authorizes you to provide alcohol.
-This must be secured in your state at least 30 days prior to the start of your event, and you must have the copy on-site during the event.
+State regulations vary, but usually this should be secured in your state at least 30 days prior to the start of your event, and you must have the copy on-site during the event.

 If you do end up needing to staff your bar, you can still work out a creative solution as a happy medium: If none of your vendor or venue agreements prevent it, try thinking outside the box and curate the kind of experience that you love when you go to a great bar.
 For example, you could recruit a bartender or two from your favorite cocktail spot to assist with planning and onsite execution—this is an excellent option as not only will your drinks be great, but you’ll be putting cash in hospitality workers’ pockets, which is more important than ever given the effects of the pandemic on the industry.